From Script to Screen

 Day 4.
 Perfecting the Shot

 Continuing on from the previous day we'll experiment with camera movement using Fischer dollies on wheels and tracks.
 We'll learn how the DoP works with the grips to get the best shots.
 We'll work through more complexities on set with grips, gaffers, sound recordist, boom operator, camera operator, 1st assistant camera (focus puller), 2nd assistant camera (clapper loader) and actors to emulate a professional set.
 The whole day will be spent shooting scenes in a realistic film set environment.
-Conducted by DoP Jaems Grant ACS, Cinematographer Con Filippidis, Gaffers David and Chris Parkinson and Dean Garro and Tony Hall (Grips The Extra, Ghost Rider, True Stories, Please Like Me).
+Conducted by DoP Jaems Grant ACS, Cinematographer Con Filippidis, Gaffers David and Chris Parkinson and Dean Garro (Grip My Life is Murder, The Gloaming) and Tony Hall (Grip The Extra, Ghost Rider, True Stories, Please Like Me).

 Thursday 9 January.